All documents on this site are in PDF format. You must have Adobe Acrobat reader to view them.

 Adobe Acrobat Reader®

-THE REGISTRATION IS IN PROCESS, IN PREREGISTRATION MEETING EPA CONFIRMED: USE OF FORMIC ACID AND THE MiteGone® DISPENSER BY BEEKEEPERS IN HIS OWN HIVES IS LEGAL.
+IN PREREGISTRATION MEETING EPA CONFIRMED: USE OF FORMIC ACID AND THE MiteGone®DISPENSER BY BEEKEEPERS IN HIS OWN HIVES IS LEGAL.

 MiteGone® IS AVAILABLE IN THE USA

-MiteGone® liquid dispenser and evaporator pads can be ordered from MiteGone® in ready-to-fill kits.
+MiteGone® liquid dispenser and evaporator pads can be ordered directly from MiteGone® in ready-to-fill kits.
 They will be delivered to you via CANADA US post.
 Bundles and Pallets by FedEx from our US distribution center usually within five days.

 History of Formic Acid and MiteGone® in US (The whole story):

 REGULATIONS AND POLICIES: